asheldo/jp-radish-npm/README.md

 ## Who?
 What??
 Why???

-Julius Pokorny was a 20th-c.
+So, Julius Pokorny was a 20th-c.
 Hungarian historical linguist, an expert on Indo-European ("Indo-Germanische" in deutsche) languages, and _the_ expert on Old Irish apparently.

 His mid-20th century published reference works of reconstructed Indo-European root words were an authoritative summation of more than a century of effort by all linguists.
 His has been supplanted by some more up-to-date works since, is lacking lots of Hittite material etc., but it is awesome.